KittyGiraudel/site/_posts/2012-01-01-whats-up-at-browserhacks.md

 </section>
 <section id="what-now">
 <h2>What now? <a href="#what-now">#</a></h2>
 <p>Well, there is always work to do: if only fixing bugs, adding hacks, verifying hacks, and so on.
-We still have quite a couple of features on the way though like being able to <a href="https://github.com/4ae9b8/browserhacks/issues/97">link to a hack</a>.
+We still have quite a couple of features on the way.</p>
-<p>Actually the feature was ready to be released until we realised the id for a hack is likely to be changed since we don't use an auto-incremented primary from a DBMS but a <a href="https://github.com/4ae9b8/browserhacks/blob/master/code/db_hacks.php">huge PHP array</a>.
-You can still use a hack's HTML id to link to it like <a href="http://browserhacks.com#hack-10">http://browserhacks.com#hack-10</a> but don't be surprised if some day, <code>#hack-10</code> don't link to this hack anymore.</p>
 <blockquote class="pull-quote--right">Many of the hacks we provide are likely to break when passed in a preprocessor.</blockquote>
-<p>I think we also need to give you a hint about the <a href="https://github.com/4ae9b8/browserhacks/issues/96">safety of a hack</a>.
+<p>For example, we need to give you a hint about the <a href="https://github.com/4ae9b8/browserhacks/issues/96">safety of a hack</a>.
 Many of the hacks we provide are likely to break when passed in a preprocessor.
 Some of them can even break upon minification.
 While we can't prevent this from happening, we should be able to tell you which hacks are <em>safe</em> and which are not.
 We only need ot think of a way to test all this stuff.
 If you want to help, you'd be more than welcome!</p>
 <p>And last but not least, we want to be able to <a href="https://github.com/4ae9b8/browserhacks/issues/88">automate the testing</a>.
 This is probably our biggest project for Browserhacks, and we've yet to figure a way to do so.
 Ultimately, we'd like to be able to make all tests and proof-tests automated so we don't have to spend countless hours on <a href="http://browserstack.com">Browserstack</a> testing all the browsers / OS combos.</p>
 <p>If you feel like helping for anything at all, that would be really awesome.
 Shoot us on <a href="http://twitter.com/browserhacks">Twitter</a> or on <a href="https://github.com/4ae9b8/browserhacks/">Github</a>.</p>
 <p class="note">Note: by the way, I'd really like not having to retweet everything from the Browserhacks Twitter account, so if you guys could follow it, that'd be cool. :D</p>